JustAnotherHeroRiding/Mentoring-Angel/Angular/Lesson 4 - RxJs/Real time chat.md

 5. **Notifications and Alerts**

     - **`tap`**: Used for triggering alerts or notifications based on specific events like new chat messages, order status changes, or promotions.
-    - Send notification when a user goes offline
+    - Send notification when a user goes offline #DONE
     - **`filter`**: Filter notification streams to display relevant alerts to users (e.g., filter by user preferences or notification settings).

 ##### Maybe the view container can be used for the notification themselves, including order status updates or when a user goes offline